tw4l/brunnhilde-gui/README.md

 ### Installation

-#### Install Brunnhilde
+#### Install Brunnhilde CLI utility

-Install Brunnhilde command-line utility by downloading the source code as a tar.gz or .zip from the [Brunnhilde repo](http://github.com/timothyryanwalsh/brunnhilde) and extracting the 'brunnhilde' folder containing brunnhilde.py to a location of your choice.
+Install the Brunnhilde command-line utility by downloading the source code as a tar.gz or .zip from the [Brunnhilde repo](http://github.com/timothyryanwalsh/brunnhilde) and extracting the 'brunnhilde' folder containing brunnhilde.py to a location of your choice.
 For easy installation in Bitcurator, save the folder to /usr/share.

 #### GUI Installation in Bitcurator